Exploring data activation: What it is and how to use it

 To solve the challenges of both custom integrations and 1-1 embeds, many customer data platforms (like RudderStack) offer a one-to-many solution, in which customer interactions are captured once by the CDP’s SDK, and distributed to many different business systems (CRM, marketing automation, analytics, and even warehouse/data lake).
 These are popular tools because they enable you to sync the entire customer journey to many tools at once.

-In this setup, the CDP handles all of the integration work and API changes and reduces the amount of code in your app or website, making it much easier to deliver marketing data to marketing channels for optimization.
+In this setup, the CDP handles all of the integration work and API changes.
+This reduces the amount of code in your app or website, making it much easier to deliver marketing data to marketing channels for optimization.

 Activating data from one SaaS business tool in a separate SaaS business tool